zuramai/encryptlab/README.md

 </span>

-The purpose of EncryptLab is to make it easier for developers to understand how each encryption works with tools and example code.
+The purpose of EncryptLab is to make it easier for developers to understand how each encryption works with tools and example code in Node.js.

 ### List of Available Encryption